 While many in the healthcare industry have transitioned to electronic record management, paper documents are still common, including postal mail.
 Plus, health insurers and medical providers face an issue that many industries do not—personal health information is highly sensitive and protected by law from disclosure.
-Any efforts to streamline mail processing of healthcare documents must be compliant with the Health Insurance Portability and Accountability Act (HIPAA).
+Any efforts to streamline mail processing of healthcare documents must have extensive employeee training.

 Healthcare organizations that go paperless with their internal operations may struggle to implement that decision across the entire business if they continue to receive paper documents from providers, regulators, customers, or members.
 Digitizing mailed documents requires scanning, uploading, and sorting—time and money that could (and should) be redirected toward their primary areas of expertise.

 Manual in-house integration of paper documents into a company’s existing digital platform can also cause delays and inaccuracies in customer-facing information.
 No matter how diligent an employee is, labor-intensive processes like data entry and multi-document scanning are ripe for errors, like misplaced pages or transposed numbers.
 Avoiding these types of issues requires companies to design and implement complex systems, a process that often isn’t an effective use of their resources.

 “We decided our best bet was to focus on improving our platform and seek a partner that could invest and innovate in the area of mail processing,” says Jay Ackerman, CEO and President of Reveleer.

 The company looked at several solutions, assessing them based on their technology, reporting abilities, and organizational alignment.